At Newton Country Day, students explore their academic and extracurricular interests while building lifelong friendships.

 The Middle School program has dedicated space, designated faculty, and its own traditions and special events, yet students benefit from all the resources and facilities of a school that extends through Grade 12.

-Homeroom is where Middle School students begin and end their day.
+Homeroom is where Middle School girls begin and end their day.
 In the morning, attendance is taken and reminders are given about the daily schedule and any special events.
 Homeroom moderators welcome this opportunity to see the girls and speak to them informally, getting to know their personalities outside of the classroom.
 At the end of the day, moderators have another chance to talk to the girls, review the day, and give support when needed.
 The girls prepare for their afternoon activities, sharing their excitement and energy with classmates.

 Assemblies are a crucial part of the Middle School experience.
 Each day, the Middle School community gathers for assembly.
 By uniting at least once a day, faculty and students can share information, activities, talents, and concerns with the entire community.
 Assembly is a grounding point in the day when we connect as an entire Middle School community.